-Born in 1818 in Massachusetts, Lucy N. Colman embraced the causes of abolitionism and woman's rights.
+Born in 1818 in Massachusetts, Lucy Newhall Colman embraced the causes of abolitionism and woman’s rights.
 By 1852 she renounced Universalism for freethought, in part because she found the Universalists insufficiently zealous about abolitionism.
 While residing in Rochester, she accepted employment as a teacher in a segregated "colored school."
-So deeply did she resent its segregation – and also being paid less than half the amount paid to her male predecessor – that she lobbied parents to withdraw their children, causing the school to close.
+So deeply did she resent its segregation – and also being paid less than half the amount paid to her male predecessor – that she lobbied parents to withdraw their children, allegedly causing the school to close.
 She established a reputation as a campaigner for liberal causes whose special gift lay in silencing Christian hecklers by throwing their own principles back at them.

 Attending the 1878 New York State Freethinkers’ Association Convention in Watkins Glen at which atheist publisher D. M. Bennett and two others (W. S. Bell and Josephine Tilton, both of Boston) were arrested for selling a marriage reform and birth control tract, Colman arranged bail for Tilton, who alone remained in the Watkins jail.
 (Elizabeth Smith Miller had previously offered to pay Tilton’s bail, but reneged after she read the tract in question, Cupid’s Yokes by Ezra Heywood.)
 Colman thereafter campaigned successfully for charges to be dropped against all three.

 By 1878 she had moved to Syracuse, where she wrote her autobiography, Reminiscences, and died in 1906, aged eighty-eight.